Air Costa Rica

-Air Costa Rica was an airline based in Juan Santamaría International Airport, San José, Costa Rica.
-The airline, a subsidiary of Air Panama, commenced operations in December 2015 with a fleet of one Boeing 737-300 aircraft.
-It mainly connected neighboring South and Central American cities from its hub in San Jose.
+Air Costa Rica was a charter airline based in Juan Santamaría International Airport, San José, Costa Rica and a subsidiary of Air Panama.

 History

+The airline was established in 2014 as Tica Air International with plans to launch in December of that year.

-On 5 August 2015 the airline received its air operator's certificate from the Costa Rican aviation regulator and became eligible to start commercial operation, although the carrier did not commence operations until December 2015.
+On August 5, 2015, the airline received its air operator's certificate from the Costa Rican aviation regulator, became eligible to start commercial operation, and announced that the carrier would commence later in December 2015.

-The airline ceased operations in 2018.
+The airline was suspended by the Costa Rica Civil Aviation Authority in 2018.

 Destinations (planned)

 The airline had expressed its intention of initially flying to the following cities.